bchareyre/yade-mpi/doc/sphinx/formulation.rst

    work directly with bounding volumes without grouping them in hierarchies first; let us only mention two kinds commonly used in particle simulations:

 	Sweep and prune
 	   algorithm operates on axis-aligned bounding boxes, which overlap if and only if they overlap along all axes.
-These algorithms have roughly $\bigO{n\log n}$ complexity, where $n$ is number of particles as long as they exploit `temporal coherence <sect-temp-coherence>`_ of the simulation.
+These algorithms have roughly $\bigO{n\log n}$ complexity, where $n$ is number of particles as long as they exploit :ref:`temporal coherence <sect-temp-coherence>` of the simulation.

 	Grid algorithms
-	   represent continuous $R^3$ space by a finite set of regularly spaced points, leading to very fast neighbor search; they can reach the $\bigO{n}$ complexity [Munjiza1998]_ and recent research  suggests ways to overcome one of the major drawbacks of this method, which is the necessity to adjust grid cell size to the largest particle in the simulation ([Munjiza2006]_, the ``multistep'' extension).
+	   represent continuous $R^3$ space by a finite set of regularly spaced points, leading to very fast neighbor search; they can reach the $\bigO{n}$ complexity [Munjiza1998]_ and recent research  suggests ways to overcome one of the major drawbacks of this method, which is the necessity to adjust grid cell size to the largest particle in the simulation ([Munjiza2006]_, the \`\`multistep'' extension).

 .. _sect-temp-coherence:

 Temporal coherence
    expresses the fact that motion of particles in simulation is not arbitrary but governed by physical laws.
 This knowledge can be exploited to optimize performance.